 CBN has made headlines and claimed shelf space as the next best cannabinoid for sleep.
 These marketing claims are abundant, yet most of the evidence is anecdotal.
 But anecdotal doesn’t mean wrong; it simply means consumer feedback over scientific hypotheses.

-MoreBetter, creators of the Releaf App, is using this real world data to push back against the claim that there’s no evidence that CBN can help people sleep.
+MoreBetter, creators of the Releaf App, is using this real-world data (RWD) to push back against the claim that there’s no evidence that CBN can help people sleep.
 In 2021, MoreBetter used its web-based software to track over 350 people using a CBN tincture from CBDistillery.
 Participants were aware that the product they were using was CBN-based, and although this study was not a placebo-controlled double-blind, the results are still worth a look.
 Here’s what they found.

 The MoreBetter & CBDistillery CBN study